Phase Transitions for Sparse Random Sets Under Linear Forms: Introduction

 We now record those conventions that we assume, unless stated otherwise, throughout the rest of the paper.
-Throughout the analysis, we assume that we have fixed an arbitrary integer $h \geq 2$ and a $\Z$-linear form $L: \Z^h \to \Z$ with coefficients $u_1, \dots, u_h \in \Z_{\neq 0}$ satisfying $\gcd(u_1, \dots, u_h) = 1$.
-We employ standard asymptotic notation throughout the article: for the sake of completeness, we describe this notation in Appendix \ref{sec:asymptotic_notation}.
+Throughout the analysis, we assume that we have fixed an arbitrary integer $h \geq 2$ and a linear form $L: \Z^h \to \Z$ with coefficients $u_1, \dots, u_h \in \Z_{\neq 0}$ satisfying $\gcd(u_1, \dots, u_h) = 1$.
+We employ standard asymptotic notation throughout the article: for the sake of completeness, we describe this notation in \cref{sec:asymptotic_notation}.
 We also assume that $N$ is a large positive integer which tends to infinity, and that all asymptotic notation is with respect to $N$.
-As such, we henceforth abbreviate much of the notation introduced here by dropping arguments or subscripts of $L$, $N$, and $h$.
-In this section, we were careful to make it clear what the quantities we defined depended on; whenever we use such an abbreviation, it will be unambiguous what the abbreviated expression is referring to.
 We omit floor and ceiling symbols when doing so does not affect asymptotics.
-In Sections \ref{sec:preliminaries}-\ref{sec:point_processes}, we will assume that \eqref{eq:p_assumptions} holds, and frequently abbreviate $p(N)$ to $p$.
+In \cref{sec:preliminaries,sec:computations,sec:fast_decay,sec:critical_decay,sec:slow_decay,sec:poisson_convergence}, we will assume that \eqref{eq:p_assumptions} holds, and frequently abbreviate $p(N)$ to $p$.
+Throughout, we use $C > 0$ to denote a positive constant whose value may change from line to line, but depends only on fixed parameters (e.g., $L$ and $h$) unless explicitly indicated otherwise.